DCurrent/openbor-script-spinner/README.md

 #### Steps

-Steps are an optional feature that control the number of increments needed to go from the minium to maximum range (or max to min).
-Steps are a great way to easily build spinners when you are more interested in the number of increments than a single increment's value.
+Steps are an optional feature to calculate the value of increments needed to go from the minium to maximum range (or max to min) in a given number of steps.
+This allows you to quickly build spinners with a static number of increments regardless of range.

 Get current spinner steps.
 ```c